-Did you know that Amazon Prime has been around since 2005 and now has more than 80 million American members as of 2017?
+Did you know that Amazon Prime has been around since 2005 and now has more than 100 million American members as of this year?

-According to Entrepreneur.com, in March 2015, there were only 40 million Amazon Prime members.
+According to Entrepreneur.com, there were only 40 million Amazon Prime members just four years ago.
 Yes, Amazon has been able to double their Prime membership in only two years!

 Based on those stats, 64% of American households are active Amazon Prime members.

 While Amazon doubled their Prime membership in 2017 they also shipped more items than ever.
 In an annual letter to his shareholders, CEO (and richest man alive), Jeff Bezos, said that Amazon shipped more than 5 billion items to Prime customers.